TarentoTechnologies/Chatbot-core/bot/data/nlu.md

 - vanakkam

 ## intent:how_you
-- how are you
+- how are you ?
-- how you doing
+- how you doing ?
-- how do you do
+- how do you do ?
-- whats up
+- whats up ?
-- how is it going
+- how is it going ?
-- how are you today
+- how are you today ?
-- How have you been?
+- How have you been ?
-- whassup
+- whassup ?
-- What are you up to
+- What are you up to ?

 ## intent:goodbye
-- bye
+- Bye
-- goodbye
+- Goodbye
-- see you around
+- See you around
-- see you later
+- See you later
+- See you

 ## intent:bot_challenge
 - are you a bot?